mantot-123/gym_workout_finder_tracker_project_cli/README.md

 ### "Saved" (view your saved exercises)

 You can also view exercises that you've previously saved so you can access them quicker without having to look for them again in the search menu.
 They are stored locally in a file, so even if you are offline, you can still access them.

-*Adding on to the fact that I'm still working on this feature...*